Mfigueira/react-auth/README.md

 ## What is this?

-This is a project I made with CRA to practice React Auth.
+This is a project I made with CRA to practice Authentication in a React app.

 Based on lectures from Academind's React course.